cyuancheng/cyuancheng.github.io/index.md

 ### Recommendation System

 [Buid a Recommendation System on IBM Cloud](https://github.com/cyuancheng/recommendation_with_IBM)

-<br>Analyzed the interactions that users have with articles on the IBM Watson Studio platform, and made recommendations of articles they will like<br>
+Analyzed the interactions that users have with articles on the IBM Watson Studio platform, and made recommendations of articles they will like

 ---